weichiet/Artificial-Intelligence-Nanodegree-Term-1/sudoku/README.md

 # Artificial Intelligence Nanodegree
 ## Introductory Project: Diagonal Sudoku Solver

+In this project, you will be writing code to implement two extensions of our sudoku solver.
+The first one will be to implement the technique called "naked twins".
+The second one will be to modify our existing code to solve a diagonal sudoku.
+The goals are to implement the naked twins function, and write an AI agent that will solve the Diagonal Sudoku game.

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: If 2 boxes within the same unit have identical 2 possible values, it implies: